Skip to content

 Grade: F

-This tells you the percent of patients who sustained a pressure ulcer.
-Pressure ulcers are considered to be an indicator of the quality of nursing care .
-Pressure ulcers, which are also called bed sores, are often caused by patients staying in one position for too long.
+This tells you the percentage of patients who sustained a pressure ulcer.
+Pressure ulcers are skin damage due to remaining in one position for an excessive period of time.

 Minimizes Serious Falls